MaggieAppleton/maggieappleton.com/README.md

 # Maggie's Internet Space

 **This repo is public as an example of how you might build a digital garden of your own, but it's not intended to be copied wholesale.
-It's not a template, and the code isn't designed to be adaptable or modular.**
+The code isn't designed to be adaptable or modular and certainly isn't pretty ;)**

 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)